GeorgeWebDevCy/tcnapp-connector/README.md

 - Each section summarises endpoint verification, HTTPS and CORS settings, bearer token expectations, avatar upload requirements, and cURL recipes you can run directly from the server.
 - Authentication quick hits captured on the checklist keep the mobile app and server aligned:
   - Protected endpoints expect an `Authorization: Bearer` token unless the route explicitly calls itself public.
-  - Retrieve bearer tokens from `POST /wp-json/gn/v1/login` with a valid WordPress username, email, and password.
+- Retrieve bearer tokens from `POST /wp-json/gn/v1/login` with a valid WordPress username or email address and password.
   - Ensure the authenticated account stays active and is not blocked by membership or capability plugins before issuing tokens.
   - When Cloudflare or another proxy sits in front of the site, verify the `Authorization` header survives to PHP unchanged.
 - Quick “App” and “Plugin/Server” lists make it easy to confirm both sides of the integration before shipping builds to QA or production.